 I’m inviting you to spend seven 1.5 hour classes with me and a dynamic group of like minded parents.
 Together we’ll turn your parenting challenges into social and life skills for success – or at least take leaps and bounds in that direction!

 As you might guess, I’ve faced MANY parenting challenges myself.
 I don’t know any parent who hasn’t.
 Since I’ve started practicing Positive Discipline, my relationships with my children have grown and deepened.
-Read below what parent’s who’ve taken the class have to say:
+Below read what parent’s who’ve taken the series have to say:

 My husband and I recently took Lisa’s class.
 We have 2 boys ages 2 and 5.
 Our goals going into the class were to get on the same page with our parenting and to yell less/be less frustrated.
 Recently, my mom remarked to me that we seem happier and the kids seem more well behaved!